amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/README.md

 ## Question 1 - Finding Missing Number

+finding missing number (sorted)

+todo:

+1. find the range of array first (min and max)
+2. check the missing numbers (loop from min to max, then the missing numberz are push to store in temp array var)
+3. print result of temp array var

 ### Finding Missing Number

 You have an unsorted integer array (without duplicate number) and **some numbers are missing** in this array.
 In order to make the array **consecutive**. **How do you find that missing number?**